Detection Evasion Exploit

 This section is a technical deep dive on the behavior behind the exploit.

-Repeated executions despite the bits on disk changing
+despite the bits on disk not being CMD.exe

 PROCESS ffff998aab671080